 FAQs

 Whether you're new to Cub Scouts or just need a refresher, this page is here to help answer the most common questions from parents and guardians.
-If you don’t see your question below, feel free to contact us — we’re happy to help!
+If you don’t see your question below, feel free to contact us — we’re happy to answer questions and look forward to growing our scouting family!

-Cub Scouts is for youth ages Kindergarten through 5th grade.
-After 5th grade, qualified individuals can move up to Scout Troop 179, which runs through high school graduation (hello, Eagle Scouts!)
+Cub Scouts is for youth ages Kindergarten through 5th grade - all genders are welcomed!
+After 5th grade, qualified individuals can “cross over” and move up to a scout troop, which runs through high school graduation (hello, Eagle Scouts!).
+There are a few different scout troops in our area to choose from, including BSA TROOP 179.

 Whether we’re racing Pinewood Derby cars, learning how to build a fire, or helping out in our community, every activity is designed to inspire curiosity, teamwork, and growth.

-Boys and girls in kindergarten through fifth grade can join.
-Each grade level is part of a specific "den" based on age:
+• Boys and girls in kindergarten through fifth grade can join.
+Each grade level is part of a specific "den" based on grade level.
+Dens are as follows:

 • Kindergarten: Lions